nikitavoloboev/data/cryptocurrencies/bitcoin.md

 - [nix-bitcoin](https://github.com/jonasnick/nix-bitcoin) - Nix packages and nixos modules with profiles for easily installing Bitcoin nodes and higher layer protocols.
 - [The History and Future of Bitcoin with Dan Held (2019)](https://overcast.fm/+LDKfCTO4U)
 - [Introducing SOPR: spent outputs to predict bitcoin lows and tops (2019)](https://medium.com/unconfiscatable/introducing-sopr-spent-outputs-to-predict-bitcoin-lows-and-tops-ceb4536b3b9)
+- [Tokenized](https://tokenized.com/) - Easiest and safest way to issue, manage and trade security and utility tokens on the Bitcoin SV network.